simon-binz/interaction_overcooked/README.md

 # Disclaimer

 This work was derived from https://github.com/DavidRother/gym-cooking and has been extended for Human-AI interaction.
 To run the experiment, refer to the gym-cooking/gym_cooking/main.py file.
-There two different agents can be used for the experiment.
+There are two different agents that can be used for the experiment.
 One with an updated plan every step and one with an updated policy after every high level goal.
+The replays will be saved to the gym-cooking/gym_cooking/replays directory.
+The term continous in this work refers to the agent taking a set ammount of actions per second instead of waiting for a human action to perform its action.

 # Code for CookingZoo